 Food in Japan

 Food in Japan is delish… so let the mouth-watering commence!
-From humble rice-based street food and warming Ramen bowls, to lavish sushi bar restaurants, food in Japan is something to get truly excited about.
-We’d personally recommend the female-owned and run Nadeshico Sushi restaurant in Tokyo’s Akihabara area, with all female sushi chefs, they’re incredibly friendly to tourists and create some of the best Sushi in Tokyo!
+From humble rice-based street food and warming Ramen bowls to lavish sushi bar-restaurants, food in Japan is something to get truly excited about.
+We’d personally recommend the female-owned and run Nadeshiko Sushi restaurant in Tokyo’s Akihabara area, with all-female sushi chefs, they’re incredibly friendly to tourists and create some of the best Sushi in Tokyo!

 In the cities, you’ll find western restaurants and firm favourites, but we would recommend finding truly authentic places to eat.
 Even if you have to point, smile and bow instead of speaking if there’s no English on the menu.
 Your bravery will reward you with culinary delights!
 Sometimes it’s not always crystal clear what things are, so prepare to play the famous ‘Japanese food roulette’… Either way, you’ll end up with some good stories to tell upon your return.

 Gallery & Video

 Things to watch out for in Japan

 It’s easy to get lost in Japan, given that the signs and directions are written in Japanese a lot of the time.
 The subway in Tokyo is notoriously like a riddle and may leave you staring at the map blankly.
 To avoid any unnecessary confusion, we suggest researching the routes and lines you need to take, before setting out.
 This will serve you well as it can be hard to find attendants around and they don’t always speak English.

 Also, despite being famed for its hight-tech innovations, Japan’s train ticket machines are often pretty dated and confusing.
 So the more you have prepared, the better chance you have of not getting frustrated or buying the wrong tickets.